 SECTION 4.
 The Treasurer shall have the custody of all the funds and securities of the company.
 When necessary or proper he shall endorse on behalf of the company for collection checks, notes, and other obligations; he shall deposit all monies to the credit of the company in such bank or banks or other depository as the Board of Directors may designate; he shall sign all receipts and vouchers for payments made by the company, except as herein otherwise provided.
-He shall sign with the President all bills of exchange and promissory notes of the company; he shall also have the care and custody of the stocks, bonds, certificates, vouchers, evidence of debts, securities, and such other property belonging to the company as the Board of Directors shall designate; he shall sign all papers required by law or by those Bylaws or the Board of Directors, he shall render a statement of his cash account; he shall enter regularly in the books of the company to be kept by him for the purpose, full and accurate accounts of all monies received and paid by him on account of the company.
+He shall sign with the President all bills of exchange and promissory notes of the company; he shall also have the care and custody of the stocks, bonds, certificates, vouchers, evidence of debts, securities, and such other property belonging to the company as the Board of Directors shall designate; he shall sign all papers required by law or by those Bylaws or the Board of Directors to be signed by the Treasurer.
+Whenever required by the Board of Directors, he shall render a statement of his cash account; he shall enter regularly in the books of the company to be kept by him for the purpose, full and accurate accounts of all monies received and paid by him on account of the company.
 He shall at all reasonable times exhibit the books of account to any Directors of the company during business hours, and he shall perform all acts incident to the position of Treasurer subject to the control of the Board of Directors.